BOARD OF DIRECTORS

 Cathi Duchon, Chair

-Cathi Duchon recently retired from her position as President and CEO of Ann Arbor YMCA, host site of YVC of Ann Arbor.
-She served in a variety of roles in YMCAs in Illinois, Texas, Ohio and even Hong Kong.
-She has served on many boards including the national board of YMCA of the USA, the University of Michigan Mott Children’s Hospital, the Ann Arbor Rotary Club and the American Humanics of Eastern Michigan University.
+Cathi Duchon recently retired from her position as President and CEO of Ann Arbor YMCA, host site of YVC in Ann Arbor, Michigan.
+She served in a variety of roles in YMCAs in Illinois, Texas, Ohio, and even Hong Kong.
+She has served on many boards including the national board of YMCA of the USA, the University of Michigan Mott Children’s Hospital, the Ann Arbor Rotary Club, and the American Humanics of Eastern Michigan University.
 Cathi’s husband is the former President and CEO of the YMCA of Metropolitan Detroit, and she also has three other family members who work at YMCAs throughout the country.